Skip to content

 }

-Macros can be given arguments which can be referenced within said macro via a $! prefix.
-You can also optionally define defaults and a data type for arguments:
+Macros can be given arguments which can be referenced via a & prefix

 rsml